Join me!

 Like many citrus scents, it uplifts the spirits and adds a rejuvenating quality to this soap.
 Because it has high levels of geranial and neral (the components of citral in citrus fruits), it has amazing cleansing power to deodorize and is often used topically.

 The scent is known for lifting the spirits, adding to the cheery element of this soap.
-A morning shower will be enhanced just by the aromatherapy this oil provides. sunflower turmeric soap recipe
+A morning shower will be enhanced just by the aromatherapy this oil provides.

 How to Make Sunflower Turmeric Soap

-The sunflower oil combined with the rice bran and cocoa butter make this recipe super moisturizing, This soap is best for those who want a soap that is gentle on the skin and hydrating.
+The sunflower oil combined with the rice bran and cocoa butter make this recipe super moisturizing.
+This soap is best for those who want a soap that is gentle on the skin and hydrating.

 The instructions below are meant for those who have made cold process soap before.
 If this is your first time, check out this post for more detailed instructions to get started.